Egel-Developers/ann-visualizer/README.md

 # ann-visualizer

-A clean visualization for a single layer and output neuron in an artificial neural network.
+A clean visualization for a simple multilayer perceptron model of an artificial neural network.
 Change all the parameters using the sidebar and the visualization will update automatically.

 # Functionality

-The neural network uses the weighted sum, together with a squashing function (the sigmoid function in this case), to calculate the activation of the output neuron.
+The neural network uses the weighted sum, together with an activation function (the sigmoid function in this case), to calculate the activations of the next neurons.

 # UI